How to sell a service with uncertain outcomes: Necessity of two-part tariffs and voluntary usage

 To prove that usage payments are needed to achieve maximum seller profit, we consider a restricted version of the service provider problem where all usage prices are set to 0.
-Let $R$ denote the maximum seller profit achievable through the two-part tariff and let $\Rupfront$ denote the maximum profit achievable through upfront payments only.
-We have the following definition and result:
+Recall that $\Ropt$ denotes the maximum seller profit achievable through the two-part tariff.
+Let $\Rupfront$ denote the maximum profit achievable through upfront payments only.
+To state our results, we first make the following definition: \begin{definition} For a buyer type distribution $\mu \in \Delta_{[T]}$, define